flo-at/minmon/doc/check/process_exit_status.md

 ### status_codes
 List of all possible "good" process exit status codes.
-All other exist status codes will be considered "bad".
+All other exit status codes will be considered "bad".

 ## IDs
 Name of the file given by the path.